The Computational Capacity of LRC, Memristive and Hybrid Reservoirs: Background

 \subsection{Circuit Elements and Structure}

-We consider circuits composed of traditional linear elements including inductors (L), capacitors (C), and resistors (R), active elements (voltage or current sources), as well as passive memory elements known as memristors (Mem) (see below).
+We consider electronic circuits composed of traditional linear elements including inductors (L), capacitors (C), and resistors (R), active elements (voltage or current sources), as well as passive memory elements known as memristors (Mem) (see below).
 In all cases, the electronic reservoir will accept a vector input through a set of voltage sources $\vec{s}$.
-We can convert the scalar input $u(t)$ to a time dependent voltage vector through a set of input weights $\vec{s} = \vec{v}u(t)$.
+We can convert the scalar input $u(t)$ to a time dependent voltage vector $\vec{s}(t)$ through a set of constant input weights $\vec{s}(t) = \vec{v}u(t)$.
+We will consider several circuit structures as shown in \cref{fig:subcircuitreservoirs,fig:memnet}, including independent sub-circuit reservoirs composed of LRC, single and paired memristor circuits and memristive networks on a lattice.

-The linear reservoirs we consider will be composed of sets of LRC subcircuits as shown in figure \ref{fig:rmc} (d) in which each LRC circuit, indexed by $n$ has component values $l_n,\, r_n, c_n$ and is driven by a voltage generator $s_n = u(t)$ (taking $\vec{v} = \vec{1}$).
-Each circuit possesses two degrees of freedom $q_n(t), \, \dot{q}_n(t)$ corresponding to the charge across and current entering the capacitor, which follow equations of motion,
+The linear reservoirs we consider will be composed of sets of LRC sub-circuits as shown in \cref{fig:subcircuitreservoirs} in which each LRC circuit, indexed by $n$ has component values $l_n,\, r_n, c_n$ and is driven by a voltage generator $s_n = u(t)$ (taking $\vec{v} = \vec{1}$).
+Each circuit possesses two degrees of freedom $q_n(t), \, \dot{q}_n(t)$ corresponding to the charge across and current entering the capacitor, which obey the following equations of motion:

-The output trajectories of an LRC are the trajectories of the internal degrees of freedom, $\vec{x} = [\vec{q}(t), \dot{\vec{q}}(t)]$ (the vector notation covers the indexing over $n$).
-The dimension of an LRC reservoir of $N$ subcircuits is thus $2N$.
+The output trajectories of an LRC sub-circuit are the trajectories of the internal degrees of freedom, $\vec{x} = [\vec{q}(t), \dot{\vec{q}}(t)]$ (the vector notation covers the indexing over $n$).
+The dimension of an LRC reservoir of $N$ sub-circuits is thus $2N$.
+In the supplemental information we prove that a network of LRC motifs is equivalent to a collection of separate sub-circuits.
+There is thus no benefit to considering a network of these motifs and our treatment here is fully general.

-In addition to the linear electronic reservoirs described above, we consider reservoirs of nonlinear electronic components called memristors.
-Memristors are passive 2-terminal devices characterized by the current-input response relationship,
+In addition to linear elements, we consider reservoirs of nonlinear electronic components called memristors.
+Memristors are passive 2-terminal devices characterized by the response relationship,

 where $V(t)$ is the voltage drop across the memristor, $I(t)$ is current, $\memstate(t)$ is the internal state of the memristor, and $R(\memstate(t))$ is the state-dependent resistance.
 It can be seen that the resistance can depend on the past history of the current.
 Importantly, memristors are inherently nonlinear elements.
-We will consider several circuit structures as shown in figure \ref{fig:rmc}, including single memristor circuits (a), paired memristor circuits (b) and memristor networks (c).
-As in the case of linear networks, the input to the circuits is through a set of voltage generators $\vec{s}(t) = \vec{v}u(t)$ where $\vec{v}$ is a vector of weights with units of voltage.
+As in the case of linear networks, the input to the circuits is through a set of voltage generators $\vec{s}(t) = \vec{v}u(t)$ where $\vec{v}$ is a constant vector of weights with units of voltage.

 The internal states of a memristor circuit closely mimic the behavior of a neural network.
 We constrain ourselves to the linear current model similar to the one proposed in \cite{strukov2008missing}, along with a decay term \cite{caravelli2017complex},